malyz01/RecipeApp/README.md

 > - [ ] add .env file

 > Pull requests
-> - Pull a request from your dev branch to this repo's dev branch
+> - For changes: pull a request from your dev branch to this repo's dev branch
 > - Final changes to this repo will be merge to master branch